What information we hold and what we do with it

 9 International transfers

-The data protection laws restrict transfers of personal data outside of the EEA, unless there is adequate protection for the data or prescribed steps have been taken to ensure that the data is protected.
-Where any third party engaged by the Trustee or a third party with whom the trustee shares data wishes to process data outside of the EEA they must inform us and commit to ensuring that such processing complies with the stringent security measures we require and which comply with the data protection laws.
-Further details of the measures in place may be obtained from the HSBC Administration Team (see section 12 below).
+The data protection laws restrict transfers of personal information outside of the UK, unless there is adequate protection for the data or prescribed steps have been taken to ensure that the data is protected.
+Where any third party engaged by us or a third party with whom we share data wishes to process data in a country or territory which has not been deemed to provide adequate protection by the Information Commissioner’s Office (the “ICO”), they must inform us and commit to ensuring that such processing complies with the stringent security measures we require and the data protection laws (e.g. by standard contractual clauses being put in place).
+Further details of any measures in place may be obtained using the contact details in section 12 below.

 10 How long we keep your personal information for